cincheo/jsweet/JSweet4.md

 In JSweet v4, we want to upgrade Java compatibility to all Java versions and simplify JSweet to make it as sustainable and easy-to-maintain as possible for the community.
 Here is a list of objectives, from which we might be able to derivate a detailled action plan with a timeline, but all this will be best-effort-based as usual).

+- Find a new maintainer that would have the time and motivation to take over JSweet and make JSweet 4 (and more) a reality.
+  That new maintainer should probably be an organization that already uses JSweet.
+To on-board this new maintainer, we are open to relicense the entire project if necessary.
-- Relicense the entire project under the Apache 2.0 license, which should help collaboration with related projects, such as [TeaVM](https://teavm.org) and [j2cl](https://github.com/google/j2cl)
+  In particular, relicensing under the Apache 2.0 license, could help collaboration with related projects, such as [TeaVM](https://teavm.org) and [j2cl](https://github.com/google/j2cl)
 - Reformat all code automatically via Maven plugins to simplify contributions
 - Make JSweet compatible with newer Java versions and make the support of future versions as easy as possible
   - Provide runtime support up to Java JDK 21 (NOTE: it is a non-goal to add support for new language features.
 The goal is to support transpipling Java source code using Java 8 or 11 with a newer version of the JDK)
-  - In order to achieve compatibility with the JDK 11 internal compiler tree API even for higher Java VMs, use a [standalone implementation](https://github.com/kohlschutter/jdk.compiler.standalone) of the `jdk.compiler` component.
   - Make sure that key projects that use JSweet still transpile (potentially, create a migration guide if necessary)
     - All examples
     - SweetHome3D